fbpx

 • Towel

-• Toiletries: Deodorant soap/ body wash, face wash
+• Soap/ body wash, face wash

-• Body wipes and dry shampoo, if you don’t have shower access
+• Baby wipes, if you donโ€™t have shower access

 • Sunscreen

-• Hairbrush
+• Brush/comb

 A gym bag filled with shoes, headphones, an apple and a phone.

-#3: Plan Your Route
+#3: Plan your route

-I like to get to know the area on foot first.
-You could go for a 30-minute walk one lunchtime and see if there are any out-and-back routes or loops close by.
+We recommend you use Google Maps or look on Strava for routes nearby to give you some ideas.
+What I like to do is get to know the area on foot first.
+You could go for a 30-minute walk one lunchtime and see if there are any out and back routes or loops close by to your place of work.

 A person drinking water.